Jehoiada in the Bible

 Verse ConceptsMurder

-And it was told to king Solomon that Joab had fled to the tabernacle of the LORD; and behold, he is by the altar.
-Then Solomon sent Benaiah the son of Jehoiada, saying, Go, fall upon him.
+And it was told king Solomon that Joab had fled to the tent of Jehovah; and behold, he is by the altar.
+And Solomon sent Benaiah the son of Jehoiada, saying, Go, fall on him.

 Verse ConceptsDeath penalty

-So Benaiah the son of Jehoiada went, and fell upon him, and slew him: and he was buried in his own house in the wilderness.
+And Benaiah the son of Jehoiada went up and fell upon him, and put him to death; and he was buried in his own house in the wilderness.

 Verse ConceptsSwordsLiving In The WildernessKilling Named Individuals

-And the king put Benaiah the son of Jehoiada in his room over the army: and Zadok the priest the king put in the room of Abiathar.
+And the king put Benaiah the son of Jehoiada in his stead over the host; and Zadok the priest the king put in the stead of Abiathar.

 Verse ConceptsSolomon, Character OfExchanging Of Leaders

-So the king commanded Benaiah the son of Jehoiada; who went out, and fell upon him, that he died.
+And the king commanded Benaiah the son of Jehoiada; who went out and fell upon him, and he died.
 And the kingdom was established in the hand of Solomon.

 Verse ConceptsCommands, in OTKilling Named IndividualsThe Kingdom Of Solomon

-And Benaiah the son of Jehoiada was over the army: and Zadok and Abiathar were the priests:
+and Benaiah the son of Jehoiada was over the host; and Zadok and Abiathar were priests;

 Verse ConceptsSealing A CovenantCommanderMercenariesOaths, HumanCovenant RelationshipsPeople Made Known

-So the commanders of hundreds did according to all that Jehoiada the priest commanded, and each took his men {who went off duty on the Sabbath} and those {who came on duty on the Sabbath}, and they came to Jehoiada the priest.
+And the captains of the hundreds did according to all that Jehoiada the priest commanded; and they took every man his men, those that were to come in on the sabbath, with them that were to go forth on the sabbath, and they came to Jehoiada the priest.

 Verse ConceptsRank